Your Training

 - Goal: discuss progress made.

-- Review of the course and the program in general: have the objectives been achieved?
+- Review of the course and the programme in general: have the objectives been achieved?
 Are the activities enjoyable and useful?
 Do you have any particular problems or preferences?

 1. Free Conversation